2024-25 Research topics are live! Click here to learn more.

-Below you’ll find answers to the questions we get asked the most about the Capstone Marketplace.
+Below you’ll find answers to the questions we get asked the most about the Capstone Marketplace

 General

-Government sponsors (operational units, staffs, and Subject Matter Experts) are to provide information and feedback at four (4) major Capstone reviews for a two-semester student Capstone project.
+Government sponsors (operational units, staffs, and Subject Matter Experts) provide information and feedback at four (4) major Capstone reviews for a two-semester student Capstone project.
 The first is at the beginning of the Fall term, second at the end of the Fall term, third in mid-semester of the Spring term, and the fourth and final review at the end of the Academic Year.
 It is estimated a minimum of 20 contact hours with government representatives will be needed per project.
 More is encouraged.

 The System Engineering Research Center (SERC) is a University Affiliated Research Center for the Department of Defense.
 Its focus is on advanced research in System Engineering.
 Stevens Institute leads a 20-plus university consortium to execute SERC’s activities.
 To drive one of SERC’s thrusts for human capital development, a Capstone Marketplace has been created as a “clearing house” to connect government operators with undergraduate student teams working on senior design projects.
 Stevens provides administrative, contract, legal, and other support to manage the Capstone Marketplace.
 See “About the Capstone Marketplace” for further information.